 Summer Feeding Program sites are listed on the following link

-2016-2017 Applications for Free or Reduced School Meals are included with student handouts to be distributed at the beginning of the school year.
+2017-2018 Applications for Free or Reduced School Meals are included with student handouts to be distributed at the beginning of the school year.
+Additionally, applications may be accessed online at the MySchoolApps site.
 These may be filled out and turned in to your child's school or at the County Office.
 You may also access the Application for Free or Reduced School Meals under "Forms".

 We Serve Education Daily!